mhweiner/cjs-mock/README.md

 - Debugging utility.

 **Defensive 🛡**
-- Throws an error if any mocks are unused (not found in the module we are mocking).
+- Throws an error if any mocks are unused by module we are mocking.
-- Module Cache for the module in question is always deleted before and after mocking to minimize side effects and make behavior more predictable.
-This approximates immutability.
+- Module Cache for the module in question is always deleted before and after mocking to minimize side effects and make behavior more predictable and approximate immutability.

 **Robust & Reliable 💪**
 - Tiny codebase written in Typescript with only 1 dependency.